News organisations reject allegations of complicity in October 7 attacks

 “The photographs published by Reuters were taken two hours after Hamas fired rockets across southern Israel and more than 45 minutes after Israel said gunmen had crossed the border.
 Reuters staff journalists were not on the ground at the locations referred to in the HonestReporting article,” Reuters added.

-More than 1,400 people, most of them civilians, were killed in the assault on military posts and border communities.
+Israeli officials say more than 1,400 people, most of them civilians, were killed in Hamas’s assault on military posts and border communities.

-Since then, Israel has launched an air and ground assault on Gaza, which has so far killed at least 10,812 Palestinians, including more than 4,400 children.
+Israel has responded by launching an air and ground assault on Gaza, which has so far killed at least 10,812 Palestinians, including more than 4,400 children, according to health officials in the territory.

+As of Thursday, at least 39 journalists and media workers have also been confirmed dead: 34 Palestinian, four Israeli, and one.
+Lebanese.

 Israeli government spokesperson Nitzan Chen said in a statement that Israel was demanding explanations from the four news outlets regarding the HonestReporting article, saying what the report had described “crosses every red line, professional and moral”.